Effective Kotlin Item 36: Prefer composition over inheritance

 Simple behavior reuse

-From my experience, many developers would extract this common behavior by extracting a common superclass:
+In my experience, many developers would extract this common behavior by extracting a common superclass:

 This approach works for such a simple case, but it has important downsides we should be aware of:

 We can only extend one class.
-Extracting functionalities using inheritance often leads either to excessively complex hierarchies of types, or to huge BaseXXX classes, that accumulate many functionalities.
+Extracting functionalities using inheritance often leads to either excessively complex hierarchies of types or to huge BaseXXX classes that accumulate many functionalities.

 When we extend, we take everything from a class, which leads to classes that have functionalities and methods they don’t need (a violation of the Interface Segregation Principle).

 Using superclass functionality is much less explicit.
-In general, it is a bad sign when a developer reads a method and needs to jump into superclasses many times to understand how the method works.
+In general, it is a bad sign when a developer reads a method and needs to jump into superclasses many times to understand how this method works.